Run request using webhook

 To run your request by calling its webhook URL, you first need to turn the webhook on:

-- On the create request screen, under Webhook, click "Turn on webhook for request".
+• On the create request screen, click on the Webhook URL tab and turn on "Turn on webhook for request".

 https://hook.datafetcher.com/h/rj4X86TTJ747CAPj9gVU9mrKnN33wKqT46CbaaTxnaXqsr